 Let’s test two straightforward strategies: we buy the S&P 500 when the 5-day stochastic (%K) and RSI are less than 20, and sell when it reaches 50.

 Stochastics yields a CAGR of 7.37% and a profit factor of 2.09 over 251 trades.
 The RSI returns a CAGR of 3.63% and a profit factor of 2.02 over 106 trades (from 1993 until March 2021).

 However, it’s hard to conclude anything.
 As always, you need to investigate the indicators yourself to make a valid comparison.

-Both the %K and the %D is included in the Amibroker platform.
+Both the %K and the %D are included in the Amibroker platform.
 However, if you still want to calculate %K yourself, the code would be like this:

 stochastic1=( close – llv(l,5) ) / ( hhv(h,5) – llv(l,5) ) * 100;

-If we insert the indicator into the chart it looks exactly the same as the one included in Amibroker:
+If we insert the indicator into the chart, it looks the same as the one included in Amibroker:

 How to use the stochastic oscillator